 South of West Brook Road

-- This section has the largest concentration of trails in the park, fifteen in all if the co-aligned Highlands Trail is included.
-As a result many trails may be combined for loop hikes.
-There are at least sixteen "scenic views" identified on NY-NJ Trail Conference's North Jersey Trail Map, with names like "Wyanokie High Point," "Yoo-Hoo Point," and "Carris Hill."
+- This section has the largest concentration of trails in the park, fifteen in all (if the co-aligned Highlands Trail is included).
+As a result, portions of many trails may be combined for loop hikes.
+There are at least sixteen "scenic views" identified on NY-NJ Trail Conference's North Jersey Trail Map #115, with names like "Wyanokie High Point," "Yoo-Hoo Point," and "Carris Hill."

 North of West Brook Road